 About April 15, seniors will complete an oral examination before the sociology faculty.
 At the examination, each student will be asked one of the four questions chosen by the faculty.
 The student will provide a ten-minute response to the question posed.
 Following the response, faculty will ask follow-up questions based upon your presentation for an additional ten minutes.

-Your work in the senior exercise will be evaluated on two primary criteria: (1) your demonstrated command of sociology as conveyed through your response to the question posed, and (2) the clarity and effectiveness of your oral presentation.
-The result of the evaluation will be provided to you in writing following completion of the examination for all students, indicating whether you have passed and whether you have earned distinction.
-To receive distinction, you must show excellence with respect to both evaluation criteria.
+The work in the senior exercise will be evaluated on two primary criteria: (1) a demonstrated command of sociology as conveyed through the response to the question posed, and (2) the clarity and effectiveness of the oral presentation.
+The result of the evaluation will be provided in writing following completion of the examination for all students, indicating whether or not the senior exercise was passed and if distinction was earned.
+To receive distinction, the student must show excellence with respect to both evaluation criteria.
 Students who fail the oral examination will be required to submit five-page written responses to two additional questions selected by the faculty no later than April 30.